 Day One.
 Good manners, good social skills, good academic preparation.
 Your basic dream-kid

 KidWorks Pre-K Curriculum Vs. VPK

-For the past eight years, our Pre-K classes have been taught
+For the past twelve years, our Pre-K classes have been taught

 the High Reach Learning HILS curriculum.
 This curriculum is intended for Kindergarten age

 students and is one full grade level advanced from a standard 4 Year Old

 curriculum.
 It is intended to be an accelerated, more challenging and more

 academically rigorous program, because our experience shows that our students can handle

 it.
 We begin laying the foundation for it in our two year old classes.